cybertec-postgresql/pgwatch/docs/tutorial/docker_installation.md

-Running this setup you get pgwatch that uses sources from YAML file and outputs measurements to postgres DB and exposes them for Prometheus to scrape on port 8080 instead of WebUI (which is disabled by `--web-addr=''`).
+Running this setup you get pgwatch that uses sources from YAML file and outputs measurements to postgres DB and exposes them for Prometheus to scrape on port 8080 instead of WebUI (which is disabled by `--web-disable`).
-Metrics definition is taken from internal file `internal/metrics/metrics.yaml`.
+Metrics definition are built-in, you can examine definition in [`internal/metrics/metrics.yaml`](https://github.com/cybertec-postgresql/pgwatch/blob/master/internal/metrics/metrics.yaml).